rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 #knowledgebase  #teams #ATA #FAX #POTS #Analog #Phone

-# Onboarding Cisco ATA 19
+# Onboarding Cisco ATA 190 Series
 _Add a brief summary of what this document is going to cover._

 # Header 1 Goal 1